 M&S saved £500k in a year making the switch to elearning for one of their needs.
 They also improved customer service by 22% and became more profitable as a result.
 Still unconvinced?
 Read on.

-here are 5 key benefits in which elearning has transformed the landscape of learning and development.
+Here are 5 key benefits in which elearning has transformed the landscape of learning and development.
 When compared to the traditional mode of classroom learning, there is clear evidence that elearning brings:

-- It's what learners want - really
+- What learners want - really

 - Faster delivery